 Fig. 2: Seed dispersal permeability for SMSM simulation tests.
 Each time the seed matrix is shifted, the probability of entering the new cell (which in our test is set to 5*10-7) is multiplied with the seed dispersal permeability of the new potentially entered cell.
+A permeability value of one indicates that the landscape is not hindering the species specific seed dispersal, while a value of zero indicates that the landscape completely blocks any seed movement.